UTC – the abbreviation for Coordinated Universal Time

 Coordinated Universal Time (UTC) is the basis for civil time in many places worldwide.
 Many devices for measuring and showing time use this 24-hour time scale, which is determined using highly precise atomic clocks.
 Time zones around the world are expressed as positive or negative offsets from UTC.
 More information about UTC is found in an article explaining Coordinated Universal Time.

 An international advisory group of technical experts in the International Telecommunication Union (ITU) devised the Coordinated Universal Time system in 1970.
 The ITU felt it was best to designate a single abbreviation for use in all languages to minimize confusion.

-The acronym “UTC” does not favor any particular language and can be used in all languages.
-Moreover, an advantage of having UTC as an acronym for Coordinated Universal Time is that it fits with abbreviations for Universal Time variations, such as “UT0” and “UT1”.
+The abbreviation “UTC” does not favor any particular language and can be used in all languages.
+Moreover, an advantage of having UTC as an abbreviation for Coordinated Universal Time is that it fits with abbreviations for Universal Time variations, such as “UT0” and “UT1”.
 Read more about Coordinated Universal Time (UTC) Explained.

 Note: Information courtesy of the National Institute of Standards and Technology (NIST).